 Custom pallets keep the gas cans off of the floor of the freezer and encourage air flow.
 The gasoline is stored in the buried freezer inside of approved 5-gallon gas cans.
 The freezer is kept covered to help insulate the contents from temperature changes and to provide a bit of operational security.

 A safe option for storing larger amounts of gasoline is in an above-ground gasoline storage tank.
 These tanks are used in farming and commercial operations to refuel equipment on site.
 Check out regulations and restrictions in your specific area if this option interests you.

 Gasoline should be rotated or stabilized every 9-12 months to maintain quality.
 A quality fuel stabilizer should be added at least annually to extend the life of the fuel for several years.
 Gasoline represents a huge part of the energy we use for life.
 Storing a reasonable amount of gasoline makes sense for many people.

 Best Way to Store Diesel

 Diesel has many of the same storage requirements as unleaded gasoline.
-It is a flammable liquid and should not be stored near open flame, heat, sources of ignition or in direct sunlight.
+It is a flammable liquid and should not be stored near an open flame, heat, sources of ignition or in direct sunlight.
 It must be protected from static discharges.
-Diesel can accumulate static charge which may cause a spark and become a source of ignition.
+Diesel can accumulate a static charge which may cause a spark and become a source of ignition.